 - If you haven’t done so already, install the Matcha tracking code on your site.

-- Go to the website tracking setup page, in the Settings section of Compass.
+- Go to the website tracking setup page, in the Settings section of the Matcha app.

 - With the Matcha tracking code installed and once we’ve been able to process some data from your website, you’ll see a list of pages on your site, with an option to Add a tracking rule: